skananitos/webTemplates/README.md

 ### Visit Strasbourg

-A flexible, responsive web template based on Sass.
+A flexible, responsive web template developed by using Sass.